isomerpages/moe-temasekjc/_integrated-programme/Enriched Curriculum/Temasek Academy.md

 description: ""
 third_nav_title: Enriched Curriculum
 ---
+# upload video by TA (Science) students documenting their Science Expedition to Japan to youtube
 # TEMASEK ACADEMY

 <p style="text-align: justify;">Outstanding IP students who display a strong aptitude for and talent in a particular academic discipline are invited to stretch themselves through the Temasek Academy Programme, which has five strands:</p>